learnk8s/learnk8s.io/src/advancedKubectl/content.md

     },
     {
       "image": "kubernetes-internals-7.svg",
-      "description": "The kubelet reads the Pod definitions, downloads the required container images, and runs the containers via Docker (or another container runtime) on the worker node."
+      "description": "The kubelet reads the Pod definitions from the storage backend, downloads the required container images, and runs the containers via Docker (or another container runtime) on the worker node."
     }
   ]
 }